-In a typical year, the County has 53 year-round emergency beds for individuals and 99 yearround emergency beds for families.
+In a typical year, the County has 53 year-round emergency beds for individuals and 99 year-round emergency beds for families.
 However, due to the Coronavirus pandemic, all of the County shelters are operating at a significantly reduced bed capacity to ensure the health and safety of homeless residents.

-Emergency shelters can provide temporary housing for up to 90 days, along with three daily meals, case management, life skills, training, housing search assistance, and other supportive services.
+Emergency shelters can provide the following:

+- Temporary housing for up to 90 days

+- Three daily meals

+- Case management

+- Life skills

+- Training

+- Housing search assistance

+- Supportive services

 The rotating church shelter, called the Winter Relief Program, typically has 85 beds, and provides transportation, meals, and temporary housing between the hours of 5:00 p.m. and 7:00 a.m. from November through April.
-Local shelters and the City of Annapolis provide an additional 54 freezing weather beds.
+An additional 54 freezing weather beds are provided by local shelters and the City of Annapolis.
+It is anticipated, post-COVID, the County will return to pre-COVID bed numbers.
 There is generally a shortage of emergency shelter for both families and individuals in the County, especially during the summer months when the rotating shelter and freezing weather beds are unavailable.
+The County has allocated \$350,000 in local funds to develop a new low-barrier shelter for eight to 12 chronically homeless individuals in Local Fiscal Year 2023.